populationgenomics/talos/README.md

   variants which pass the MOI tests.
 - `HPOFlagging` - Takes the results of `ValidateMOI`, and uses semsimian to test whether the HPO term(s) associated with the gene matches the HPO term(s) associated with the participant.
 - `CreateTalosHTML` - Generates a report from the results of the `ValidateMOI`.
-- `GenerateSeqrFile` - Parses the result of `ValidateMOI`, generates a file for ingestion by Seqr.
+- `MinimiseOutputForSeqr` - Parses the result of `ValidateMOI`, generates a file for ingestion by Seqr.

 [example_usage.sh](example_usage.sh) demonstrates a full execution of Talos.
 This should be worked up into a workflow language script, but this bash script should suffice as guidance.